Fine-tune with the API or CLI

 Body

-The ID of the base model to fine-tune, or the ID of a model from a previous fine-tuning job.
+The ID of the base model for fine-tuning, or the ID of a previously fine-tuned model.

 hyper_parameters